ST10483018/MealSuggestionApp/README.md

 # Meal Suggestion App
-This is an Android application developed in Kotlin using Android studio The app suggest meals based on the time of the day entered by the user.
+This is an Android application developed in Kotlin using Android studio.
+The app suggest meals based on the time of the day entered by the user.

 ## Features